CSALS/Pathfinding-Visualizer/README.md

 - Maze Division Algo = https://stackoverflow.com/questions/41553775/maze-generation-recursive-division-how-it-works

 **Frontend side**
-- Add same functionality for weight node just like wall node
-- And also add wall node button
 - Add use same board button which when clicked displays same board used before an algorithm is visualized
 - Update grid size responsively (Help Needed)